 Pituitary tumors are generally not removed surgically because they tend to be very small and slow-growing and cause little or no damage on their own aside from overstimulating the adrenal glands.
 There is the possibility in a small percentage of cases that they grow and cause other problems as mentioned previously that include neurological problems so owners should keep a look out for these symptoms should they occur.
 Generally for animals with a suspected pituitary tumor the symptoms themselves are treated as opposed to the root cause.

-Chemotherapy in the form of Lysodren (Mitotane) appears to be the drug of choice in treating pituitary dependent Cushing's Disease.
-This drug works by selectively permanently destroying adrenal cortex tissue that is producing the excess glucocorticoid hormones.
-Treating with lysodren can be effective but requires a serious owner commitment to monitoring their dog because of the potential for serious side effects (such as going into Addison’s disease if too much adrenal tissue is destroyed) and continuous veterinarian monitoring of cortisol levels.
+Chemotherapy drugs are used for treating pituitary dependent Cushing's Disease.
+These drugs work by selectively permanently destroying adrenal cortex tissue that is producing the excess glucocorticoid hormones.
+Treating with these drugs can be effective but requires a serious owner commitment to monitoring their dog because of the potential for serious side effects (such as going into Addison’s disease if too much adrenal tissue is destroyed) and continuous veterinarian monitoring of cortisol levels.